 \subsection{Harris' and Harris-Michael Linked Lists}

 The main challenge in lock-free linked lists is allowing a deleting thread to mark a node as deleted and update the preceding node's next pointer.
-Timothy L. Harris solved this~\cite{HarrisList} by using helper threads during deletion.
-A deleting thread first marks a node as ``logically'' deleted by updating its next pointer, and then the node is ``physically'' removed by the deleting thread or a helper (conflicting concurrent operation).
+Timothy L. Harris solved this~\cite{HarrisList} by using helping threads during deletion.
+A deleting thread first marks a node as ``logically'' deleted by updating its next pointer, and then the node is ``physically'' removed by the deleting thread or a helper. (\emph{Search} jumps over logically deleted nodes, so it is not a conflicting operation, but a concurrent \emph{Insert} or \emph{Delete} that requires the physical removal of the node is).
 Harris' list supports \emph{optimistic traversals}, meaning that logically deleted nodes can still be traversed and bypassed by a search operation without immediate physical removal.
-This allows threads to defer unlinking logically deleted nodes until reaching the intended destination node.
+This allows a thread to defer unlinking of logically deleted nodes until it reaches the intended destination node.

-However, this approach presents fundamental challenges for HP.
-Figure~\ref{fig:SCOT_HL_HP} shows an example with several concurrent operations.
-Suppose Thread 3 (not shown in the figure) has previously marked N2 for deletion but has not yet unlinked it.
-Then, Thread 2 marks N3 for deletion and unlinks the entire chain of nodes between N1 and N4 (assuming all \emph{consecutive} nodes in the chain are logically deleted).
-Meanwhile, Thread 1 is traversing the list; it reaches N2 before Thread 2 physically removes the chain.
-Although N2 is now \emph{retired} by Thread 2, it still remains in the HP limbo list.
-The reason for that is that Thread 1 has made a reservation \emph{prior to its physical deletion}.
-N3 is also retired by Thread 2, but because Thread 1 never reserves N3, it is not guaranteed to stay in the HP limbo list, i.e., N3 is returned to the OS.
-Consequently, Thread 1 fails when accessing N3.
+However, this approach poses challenges for HP (Figure~\ref{fig:SCOT_HL_HP}).
+Suppose Thread 3 marks N2 for deletion but has not yet unlinked it; Thread 2 marks N3 and unlinks the entire chain between N1 and N4 (assuming all \emph{consecutive} nodes are logically deleted).
+Meanwhile, Thread~1, traversing the list, reaches N2 before Thread 2 physically removes the chain and retires its nodes.
+Although Thread~2 retires N2, it remains in the HP \emph{limbo list} (i.e., the list of retired but not-yet reclaimed nodes) since Thread 1 reserved it \emph{before the physical deletion}.
+Thread 2 retires N3, but since Thread 1 never reserves it, N3 is reclaimed causing Thread 1 to fail when accessing it.

-Maged M. Michael modified~\cite{10.1145/564870.564881} Harris' approach to resolve compatibility issues with HP: when a thread encounters a node marked as logically deleted during traversal, it \emph{immediately} attempts to physically remove the node from the list.
+Maged M. Michael modified Harris' approach~\cite{10.1145/564870.564881} to address its incompatibility with HP: when a thread encounters a logically deleted node during a traversal, it \emph{immediately} attempts to physically remove the node.